What is natural gas?

 Natural gas occurs deep beneath the earth's surface.
 Natural gas consists mainly of methane, a compound with one carbon atom and four hydrogen atoms.
 Natural gas also contains small amounts of hydrocarbon gas liquids and nonhydrocarbon gases.
 We use natural gas as a fuel and to make materials and chemicals.

 How did natural gas form?

 Millions of years ago, the remains of plants and animals (diatoms) decayed and built up in thick layers, sometimes mixed with sand and silt.
 Over time, these layers were buried under sand, silt, and rock.
 Pressure and heat changed some of this organic material into coal, some into oil (petroleum), and some into natural gas.
 In some places, the natural gas moved into large cracks and spaces between layers of overlying rock.
-In other places, natural gas occurs in the tiny pores (spaces) within some formations of shale, sandstone, and other types of sedimentary rock where it is referred to as shale gas or tight gas.
-Natural gas also occurs in coal deposits and is called coal bed methane.
+In other places, natural gas occurs in the tiny pores (spaces) within some formations of shale, sandstone, and other types of sedimentary rock, where it is referred to as shale gas or tight gas.
+Natural gas also occurs in coal deposits, where it is called coalbed methane.

 How do we get natural gas?

 Did you know?

 Because natural gas is colorless, odorless, and tasteless, natural gas companies add mercaptan to natural gas to give it a distinct and unpleasant odor to help detect leaks in natural gas pipelines.
 Mercaptan is a harmless chemical that smells like rotten eggs.

 The search for natural gas begins with geologists who study the structure and processes of the earth.
 They locate the types of rock that are likely to contain natural gas deposits.
 Some of these areas are on land and some are offshore and deep under the ocean floor.